 - The Poisson’s ratio of platinum is 0.39.

-- The Platinum has shear modulus of 62 GPa.
+- The Platinum has a shear modulus of 62 GPa.

-- The hardness grade for platinum in MOH hardness scale is 4-4.5.
+- The hardness grade for platinum in the MOH hardness scale is 4-4.5.

-- Thermal conductivity of platinum is 69.1 W/mK.
+- The thermal conductivity of platinum is 69.1 W/mK.

 Platinum Jewellery Making